-It is the burden of the MEC (or Board of Directors) to demonstrate that the action recommended is valid and appropriate.
-It is the burden of the practitioner under review to demonstrate that they satisfy, on a continuing basis, all criteria for initial appointment, reappointment, and clinical privileges and fully complies with all Medical Staff and hospital policies.
+It is the burden of the MEC (or Board of Directors) to demonstrate by a preponderance of the evidence that the action recommended is valid and appropriate.
+It is the burden of the practitioner under review to demonstrate by a preponderance of the evidence that they satisfy, on a continuing basis, all criteria for initial appointment, reappointment, and clinical privileges and fully comply with all Medical Staff and hospital policies and that the adverse recommendation lacks any factual basis or that the conclusions drawn therefrom are arbitrary, unreasonable, or capricious.